 Public constituency Number of governors

 Birkenhead 3

 Wallasey 3

 Wirral West 2

 Wirral South and Neston 2

-Rest of England 1

 Staff constituency 3

 2. The appointed governors shall be appointed in accordance with the table below.
 They are specified for the purposes of sub-paragraph 9(7) of Schedule 7.